brauliobezerra/reference/src/paths.md

 x::y::z;
 ```

-Path components are usually [identifiers], but they may also include
+Path components are usually [identifiers], but they may
-angle-bracket-enclosed lists of type arguments.
-In [expression] context, the
+also include angle-bracket-enclosed lists of type arguments.
+In
-type argument list is given after a `::` namespace qualifier in order to
+[expression] context, the type argument list is given
-disambiguate it from a relational expression involving the less-than
+after a `::` namespace qualifier in order to disambiguate it from a
-<span class="parenthetical">symbol (`<`)</span>.
-In type expression context, the
+relational expression involving the less-than symbol (`<`).
+In type
-final namespace qualifier is omitted.
+expression context, the final namespace qualifier is omitted.

 Two examples of paths with type arguments: